 \subsection{CLAMATO and COSTCO Observations}

 This paper was motivated by the observational discovery of the COSTCO-I galaxy protocluster at $z=2.30$ \citep{2016PCLya, 2022COSTCO, 2023Preheat}.
-The unusual nature of this protocluster was first hinted at by \citet{2016PCLya}, but the official discovery was through constrained N-body simulations \citep{2022COSTCO} based on the reconstructed matter density field of the COSMOS galaxy spectroscopic sample in the redshift range $2.0<z<2.5$ \citep{ata2021}.
-To briefly summarise, the initial conditions (ICs) of the N-body simulations were first sampled using the \texttt{COSMIC-BIRTH} \citep{2020COSMIC_BIRTH} algorithm, conditional to the observed spectroscopic galaxy redshift distribution at $2.00 < z_{\mathrm{obs}} < 2.52$ in the COSMOS field. \citet{2022COSTCO} then ran \texttt{PKDGRAV3} N-body code \citep{2017PKDGRAV3} on the initial conditions derived from this analysis, with a total of 57 posterior realisations and produced simulation snapshots at $z=2.3$ as well as at $z=0$.
+The unusual nature of this protocluster was first hinted at by \citet{2016PCLya}, but the official discovery was made through constrained N-body simulations \citep{2022COSTCO} based on the reconstructed matter density field of the COSMOS galaxy spectroscopic sample in the redshift range $2.0<z<2.5$ \citep{ata2021}.
+To briefly summarise, the initial conditions (ICs) of the N-body simulations were first sampled using the \texttt{COSMIC-BIRTH} \citep{2020COSMIC_BIRTH} algorithm, conditional to the observed spectroscopic galaxy redshift distribution at $2.00 < z_{\mathrm{obs}} < 2.52$ in the COSMOS field. \citet{2022COSTCO} then ran the \texttt{PKDGRAV3} N-body code \citep{2017PKDGRAV3} on the ICs derived from this analysis, with a total of 57 posterior realisations and produced simulation snapshots at $z=2.3$ as well as at $z=0$.
 This allows us to compute various quantities for all the \cxc{} protoclusters, including some that are not typically accessible through observations such as the matter density field.
 In addition, this allows us to estimate the uncertainties related to the derived quantities thanks to the posterior realisations.

-Table \ref{tab:pc_info} lists all the \cxc{} protoclusters we analyse in this study.
-Among the entries, ZFIRE was first detect through medium-band imaging \citep{Spitler:2012} and later confirmed via Keck/MOSFIRE spectroscopy \citep{Yuan:2014}.
+Table \ref{tab:pc_info} lists all the \cxc{} protoclusters that we analyse in this study.
+Among the entries, ZFIRE was first detect through medium-band imaging \citep{Spitler:2012} and later confirmed by Keck / MOSFIRE spectroscopy \citep{Yuan:2014}.
 Hyperion \citep{Diener:2015, Chiang:2015, Casey:2015, 2016PCLya, Wang:2016} is a complex of galaxy protoclusters identified at redshift $2.423<z<2.507$, where only Hyperion 1, 3, 4 and 5 are enclosed in the volume of CLAMATO.
-COSTCO-I and COSTCO-III are newly-discovered galaxy protocluster reported by \citet{2022COSTCO} based on constrained-simulation analysis.
+COSTCO-I and COSTCO-III are newly discovered galaxy protocluster reported by \citet{2022COSTCO} based on constrained-simulation analysis.

 To derive the quantities of interest, we first measured the matter overdensity, \mG{} around the protoclusters from the N-body outputs.
 To do this, we converted the particle data from the simulation output into a grid of $\delta_{m, \mathrm{raw}}$ and used the mean density of the universe to normalize the matter density,